MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 Another helpful resource is [A Guide to Threat Modeling for Developers](https://martinfowler.com/articles/agile-threat-modelling.html).

-### IDE security plugins and pre-commit hooks
+### IDE security plug-ins and pre-commit hooks

 Developers focus on the speed of delivery, and security controls might slow down the process.
 Typically, the slow-down occurs if the security checks start at the pipeline.
 A developer will find out about the potential vulnerability after pushing the code to the repository.
-To speed up this process and give immediate feedback, it's worth adding steps such as IDE security plugins and pre-commit hooks.
+To speed up this process and give immediate feedback, it's worth adding steps such as IDE security plug-ins and pre-commit hooks.

-IDE security plugins identify different security issues during the development process in the developer's comfort zone, which is their IDE environment.
-Plugins can provide immediate feedback if there's a potential security risk in the developer's written code, or the third-party library or package included.
-Depending on the chosen IDE, many open-source or commercial plugins are provided by security companies available on the market.
+IDE security plug-ins identify different security issues during the development process in the developer's comfort zone, which is their IDE environment.
+Plug-ins can provide immediate feedback if there's a potential security risk in the developer's written code, or the third-party library or package included.
+Depending on the chosen IDE, many open-source or commercial plug-ins are provided by security companies available on the market.

 Another step worth considering is to introduce a pre-commit framework if the version control system allows it.
-Pre-commit is git hook scripts that will enable identification issues before submitting code for code review.
+A pre-commit framework provides Git hook scripts that enable identification issues before submitting code for code review.
 One example is [pre-commit](https://pre-commit.com) and can be implemented in GitHub.

 ### Peer review and secure coding standards